 Userbrain’s pricing in comparison to UsabilityHub

-Userbrain is more affordable than UsabilityHub, pricing starts at $69/mo.
-With UsabilityHub the Basic Plan starts at $79/mo.
+Userbrain is more affordable than UsabilityHub, and pricing starts at $39 per tester – without any subscription.
+With UsabilityHub the Basic Plan starts at $79 /month.

 - You can create a free account and get your first test free of charge.